Polydor Records, 1988

 10 tracks, run time: 47:08

 Kingdom Come was one of the most controversial success stories in late '80s hard rock.
-Their self-titled debut album was an instant hit upon its release in 1988, but as the band gained fame they also suffered a backlash from rock critics and some fans, who berated the German/American five piece for their sonic similarities to the legendary Led Zeppelin.
-Granted, just about every hair-metal band of the era owed some level of debt to Zeppelin's flashy, bluesy hard rock, but according to these naysayers, Kingdom Come weren't just inspired by Zep, they were flat-out copying them.
+Their self-titled debut album was an instant hit upon its release in 1988, but as the band gained fame they also endured serious backlash from rock critics and some fans, who berated the German/American five piece for their sonic similarities to the legendary Led Zeppelin.
+Granted, just about every hair-metal band of the era owed some level of debt to Zeppelin's flashy, blues-infused style of hard rock, but in the eyes of many naysayers, Kingdom Come weren't just inspired by Zep, they were flat-out copying them.

 I hadn't thought about the band in quite a few years, but when I came across a cheap used copy of their debut CD in a record store a few weeks ago, I decided to risk three bucks and find out how well—or not—Kingdom Come had aged.
 The album turned out to be a pretty enjoyable listen, in spite of its well-documented derivative nature.

 "Get It On"